JuliaMerz/pantry/README.md

 # Pantry

-Pantry is like brew for LLMS—it combines an LLM repository, a local LLM runner, and a language agnostic integration API.
+Pantry is like homebrew for LLMs.
+It combines an LLM repository, a local LLM runner, and a language agnostic integration API.
+So you can play with  or integrate LLMs without managing the underlying models.

 ## Getting Started